wp-plugins/faqs/readme.txt

 - Create FAQ Categories
 - Also, you may choose the UI style you want to display FAQ on your site

 * Like the plugin or want features?
-Tweet to us @think201
+Tweet to us [@think201](https://twitter.com/think201)
+* Also you can read more about the plugin & its development at [Think201 Labs](http://labs.think201.com/plugins/faqs/)

 = Plugin Support =

-Dedicated Support: talk to us on Twitter @think201
+Dedicated Support: talk to us on Twitter [@think201](https://twitter.com/think201)

-To raise issues or if you have a question for us, post to the support forum here https://wordpress.org/support/plugin/clients and we are happy to help.
+To raise issues or if you have a question for us, post to the support forum here https://wordpress.org/support/plugin/faqs and we are happy to help.

 = Requirements =